 - The clinician must determine if the psychotic symptoms are related to medication side effects, dementia or delirium.
-Again, this can be difficult as these three conditions can overlap and produce similar symptoms.
+Again, this can be difficult, as these three conditions can overlap and produce similar symptoms.

 - Blood work and other forms of testing may be necessary.
 Once a probable cause is determined, treatment can begin.

-Treatment of Psychosis Caused by PD Medications
+Treatment of Hallucinations and Delusions Caused by PD Medications

 - PD medications relieve motor symptoms by increasing dopamine in the brain.